 The asymmetry of fidelity in the ME-dia Space is a critical accommodation to the different social needs at the different locations of the end nodes.
-The variability of video fidelity in the home office reflects previous research findings about the privacy needs of other family members when media spaces are used in domestic environments [30].
+The variability of video fidelity in the home office reflects previous research findings about the privacy needs of other family members when media spaces are deployed in domestic settings [27].